danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 As part of our organization's migration from our React-Redux code base to client state management using Apollo, we've been exploring how to effectively implement data access patterns, side-effects handling, and other aspects of client state management using GraphQL and Apollo client.

 This first post examines how we accomplish effective data access, filtering and transformation on the client like we used to through Redux selectors.
-Our goal is not only to find an Apollo equivalent to what we were able to achieve with Redux selectors, but also reflect on the advantages and disadvantages of this new approach and make sure that it is a step forward in effectively managing our client side data.
+Our goal is not only to find an Apollo equivalent to what we were able to achieve with Redux selectors, but also make sure that it is a step forward in effectively managing our client side data.

-While we'll briefly touch on where we're coming from with Redux, the solutions are all Apollo based and applicable to any project using Apollo regardless of their familiarity with Redux or other state management solutions.
+While we'll briefly touch on where we're coming from with Redux, the solutions are all Apollo-based and applicable to any project using Apollo regardless of their familiarity with Redux or other state management solutions.

 ## [Coming from Redux](#coming-from-redux)

 Our organization made heavy use of Redux to manage data access and over the years we've built up hundreds of selectors that we use in various combinations across our applications.
-For those unfamiliar with Redux selectors, you can read about them [here](https://redux.js.org/).
+For those who are unfamiliar with Redux selectors, you can read about them [here](https://redux.js.org/).

 Redux isn't a very complicated library, it essentially boils down to a single object `{}` that stores all of your application's state and you can dispatch `actions` to update that global state object however you want.
 You have complete control over the shape of that global state object. *Selectors* are just utility functions that read, aka *select*, data from that global state object.